pzemtsov/pzemtsov.github.io/_posts/2014-05-15-how-to-make-C-as-fast-as-java.md

 There are also some switches that control maximal size of unrolled loop, maximal number of times loops are unrolled and so on.
 We won't use them, relying on the default values.

-As you can see, `-loop-optimize` is capable of performing some unrolling, and it is invoked with `-O3` option.
+As you can see, `-floop-optimize` is capable of performing some unrolling, and it is invoked with `-O3` option.
 But it didn't unroll our loops.

 The option `-funroll-all-loops` looks dangerous, it can easily make the program run slower.